akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Above the hearth hung a sword, broad and straight-edged.
 It was pattern-welded and showed a faint ripple.
 The lobed iron pommel and grip were worn smooth by his own father’s hand.
 This true Saxon blade had carved through shield walls, yet now it seemed a memory, like another man’s life long ago.

 ‘Daughter, fetch my sword down for me,’ he said.
-After a thought, he added, ‘carefully.’
+After a thought, he added, ‘Carefully.’

 She took up a stool and set it beside the hearth, stepped up, and lifted the sword from its pegs.
 It was heavier than it looked, the scabbard cool against her fingers and smelling faintly of old iron and leather.
 She climbed down and offered it to him.
 He took it, drew the blade an inch from the scabbard without looking, his hands reliving the weight of it.